shynuu/gnb/README.md

 ./gnb
 ```

-/!\ MongoDB needs to be running before launching the gNB
+## Before Launch

+**You need to ensure that mongodb is running on the gNB host and also have the credentials loaded into the mongo free5gc database on the Core Network host**

 ## Configuration